-This account mainly consists of creditable withholding taxes (CWT), excess of input value-added tax (VAT) over output VAT and prepayments.
+This account mainly consists of creditable withholding taxes (CWT), input value-added tax (VAT) and prepayments.

 CWT.
 CWT represents the amount withheld by the Company's customers in relation to its income.
 CWT can be utilized as payment for income taxes provided that these are properly supported by certificates of creditable tax withheld at source subject to the rules on Philippine income taxation.
 CWT is stated at estimated net realizable value.